rifsxd/android_t_kernel_realme_RMX3511/README.md

 # Uniperf Kernel for Realme C35 (RMX3511)

 ## Overview
 Welcome to the custom kernel for the **Realme C35 (RMX3511)**!
 This kernel is based on **Linux 5.4.254** and is designed to enhance your device’s performance and flexibility.
-It includes **Uniperf**, a performance-oriented modifications, and **KernelSU**, a kernel-level rootkit providing extended control over your device.
+It includes **Uniperf**, a performance and battery life oriented modifications, and **KernelSU**, a kernel-level rootkit providing extended control over your device.

 ### Key Features:
 - **Linux Kernel 5.4.254**: Stable and well-tested for Android devices.